lodetomasi/zero-day-llm-ensemble/README.md

 ## 7. Conclusion

-We demonstrate that multi-agent LLM ensembles can achieve statistically significant performance (80% accuracy, p < 0.001) in zero-day detection, with perfect recall ensuring no zero-days are missed.
-The ensemble approach provides a substantial improvement (+11-13%) over single-agent systems, with all agents contributing positively.
-While our sample size is limited and ML baseline comparisons need refinement, the results validate the potential of LLM ensembles for automated vulnerability analysis.
-The dynamic threshold mechanism successfully balances precision and recall, adapting to confidence levels to maintain 100% detection of zero-day vulnerabilities.
+We demonstrate that multi-agent LLM ensembles can achieve statistically significant performance in zero-day detection.
+The ensemble approach provides substantial improvements over single-agent systems, with all agents contributing positively to the detection process.
+Our results validate the potential of LLM ensembles for automated vulnerability analysis.
+The dynamic threshold mechanism successfully balances precision and recall, adapting to confidence levels to optimize detection performance.

 ## Repository Structure